MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeviceCollectionIncludeMembershipRule.md

 ```

 ### -IncludeCollection

-Specifies a device collection object included in a membership rule.
-To obtain a collection object, use the [Get-CMCollection](Get-CMCollection.md) cmdlet.
+Specify an object for the included collection to remove the rule.
+To get this object, use the [Get-CMCollection](Get-CMCollection.md) or [Get-CMDeviceCollection](Get-CMDeviceCollection.md) cmdlets.

 ```yaml
 Type: IResultObject